malachi-iot/embr/README.md

-# embr - Embedded Malachi Burke Resources
+# embr

 A monolithic library comprised of useful code for embedded oriented operations

-## platform-independent components include:
+## Platform-independent components:

 * Subject/Observer = observer pattern optimized for embedded
-* DataPump = I/O queueing
+* Services = low or zero overhead event-driven service subsystem
-* DataPort = I/O queueing mated to Subject/Observer
+* Bit manipulation library for large datasets

-* Netbuf = an abstraction of DMA/PBUF pattern
+## Platform-dependend components:

-## platform-dependend components are planned to include:
+* LWiP Netbuf/PBUF wrapper into streambufs

-* LWiP Netbuf/PBUF wrapper
+* esp-idf implementations of aformentioned Services, such as for TWAI, GPTimer

 Explicitly depends on estdlib